exporl/apex/documentation/creatingexperimentfiles/index.md

 If a prefix is specified inline (i.e.: as the content of the element), it is advisable to avoid using absolute paths.
 This makes your experiments portable to other computers.
 A relative path given in the element is always relative to the path of the experiment file.
-Since Apex3 knows the location of the experiment file, only the folder containing the wave files (and pictures) must be specified.
+Since APEX 4 knows the location of the experiment file, only the folder containing the wave files (and pictures) must be specified.